 ADA Ramp Design Guidelines

-There are many guidelines to follow when considering your ADA ramp design, and people often don’t know where to begin when preparing a site for a wheelchair ramp.
-To help you, we’ve put together this infographic to break the process down into actionable steps to make sure your site is ready for a ramp.
+There are many guidelines to follow when considering your ADA ramp design, and people often don’t know where to begin when preparing a site for an ADA wheelchair ramp.
+To help you, we’ve put together this guide to help you determine the proper layout for your ramp.

 ADA Ramp Length:

-The ramp must comply with ADA regulations if it is going to be used by the public.
+The ramp must comply with the American with Disabilities Act if it is going to be used by the public.
 ADA ramp design regulations require a 1:12 slope which guarantees that the ramp will not be too steep for someone in a wheelchair to use.
 It also requires a landing area at both the top and bottom of the ramp which must be at least 60” x 60”.
-If there is no existing landing platform at the threshold, then you will need a platform that connects the door threshold to the top of the ramp.

 ADA Ramp Width: